Are you a designer or an agency looking for a developer to collaborate with on a custom website project?

 — Lack of communication and/or feedback.

-— Change in project scope (such as adding more pages or making major design changes after coding is complete).
+— Change in project scope (such as adding more pages or making major design changes after coding has started).

 — Failure to pay an invoice on time.

 That’s up to you.
 If you don’t supply anything, I’ll use my best judgment for responsive views.
 If you have loose opinions about how things should look on mobile, we can just discuss them over the phone.
 If you have strong opinions, it’s better to include design files at those screen widths.

 We can discuss what this will look like, but having direct communication with the client is best for everyone involved.
 It’s especially beneficial for long-term communication with the client when they need future maintenance and/or support after their site launches.